Nenyal/email-notifier-pi-motion/README.md

 # C Program to send e-mail when motion RaspberryPI
-C Program to send e-mail when motion is detected with RaspberryPI PIR sensor [Source for PIR sensor](https://projects.raspberrypi.org/en/projects/physical-computing/11)
+C Program to send e-mail when motion is detected with RaspberryPI PIR sensor.<br/>
+[Source for PIR sensor](https://projects.raspberrypi.org/en/projects/physical-computing/11)

 ## Steps:
-1- Download and install all libraries except libquickmail.
+1- Download and install all libraries except libquickmail.<br/>
 2- Extract the tar file of libquickmail.
-Terminal commands, respectively, to install the libquickmail library: ./configure, make, sudo su, make install, exit.
+Terminal commands, respectively, to install the libquickmail library: ./configure, make, sudo su, make install, exit.<br/>
-3- Copy the project.c script into this folder, where you installed libquickmail. (../../libquickmail-0.1.29) 4- Changes in the script: enter the addresses to send and receive e-mail, SMTP user information and the wiringPi pin number to which the PIR sensor is connected to the project.c script.
+3- Copy the project.c script into this folder, where you installed libquickmail. (../../libquickmail-0.1.29)<br/>
+4- Changes in the script: enter the addresses to send and receive e-mail, SMTP user information and the wiringPi pin number to which the PIR sensor is connected to the project.c script.<br/>
-5- To compile the project file gcc project.c -o project -lwiringPi -llibquickmail 6- Run project: ./project
+5- To compile the project file gcc project.c -o project -lwiringPi -llibquickmail<br/>
+6- Run project: ./project

 ## Possible Mistakes and Errors